Smooth asymptotics for collapsing Calabi-Yau metrics: Introduction

 \begin{mtheorem} In the above setting, as $t \to \infty$, locally uniformly away from the singular fibers of $f$, the Ricci-flat metrics $\omega_t^\bullet$ converge to $f^*\omega_{\rm can}$ in the standard $C^\infty$ topology of tensor fields. \end{mtheorem}

-Equivalently, this means that $\psi_t\to f^*\psi_\infty$ in $C^k_{\rm loc}(X\setminus S,g_X)$ for all $k\geq 0$, i.e., that we have {\rm a priori} estimates to all orders, independent of $t$, for the solution $\psi_t$ of the complex Monge-Amp\`ere equation \eqref{ma_initial} away from the singular fibers.
-As observed in \cite[Rmk 1.7]{HT2}, the analogous purely local statement for the real or complex Monge-Amp\`ere equation with ellipticity degenerating along a foliation is false, and while our proof is local on the base it crucially relies on the leaves being closed manifolds.
+Equivalently, this means that $\psi_t\to f^*\psi_\infty$ in $C^k_{\rm loc}(X\setminus S,g_X)$ for all $k\geq 0$, so, in particular, that we have derivative estimates to all orders for the solution $\psi_t$ of the Monge-Amp\`ere equation \eqref{ma_initial}, away from the singular fibers of $f$ but uniformly in $t$.
+As observed in \cite[Rmk 1.7]{HT2}, the analogous purely local statement for the real or complex Monge-Amp\`ere equation with ellipticity degenerating along a foliation is false, and, while our proof is local on the base, it crucially relies on the leaves being closed manifolds.
+Importantly, the constants in our higher order $C^k$ estimates depend only on the constant in the $C^0$ estimate \eqref{unifequiv} due to \cite{To}.
+In this sense, our estimates are true \emph{a priori} estimates.